 Oh Votto, we wish we know how to quit you.
 Maybe it’s pure stubbornness that keeps us coming back — an irrational insistence that nobody could fall off as quickly and as gracelessly as Votto did after his absolutely incredible 2017 season.
 Are there reasons for hope?
 Sure.
 He’s still a master at peppering line drives all over the field, and his contact ability is still elite.
 If he could begin driving the ball with authority again, there’s a glimmer of hope for a renaissance year.
 But perhaps, at 36 years old, that’s too big of an “if.”

 Playing time is half the battle when it comes to fantasy relevance, and Evan White appears to have that in spades.
 After signing a 6-year, $24M deal this offseason, it looks like White will enter the year as the Mariners’ everyday first baseman.
 White is coming off an impressive 400 plate appearances in AA where he slashed .293/.350/.488 with 18 homers.
-He profiles as a guy who could hit 25 homers with a decent average, though when it comes to rookies anything can happen.
+He profiles as a guy who could hit 25 homers over a full season with a decent average–though when it comes to rookies, anything can happen.